Environmental, Social & Governance

 Responsible Sourcing

 We expect our values and principles to be maintained throughout our business, including our supply chain.
-We require our vendors to adhere to our Vendor Code of Conduct (the “Vendor Code of Conduct”) as well as other requirements.
-Our Vendor Code of Conduct is designed to promote the principles of fair and ethical treatment of workers, compliance with all applicable local laws, rules and regulations, and transparency to allow for accountability and reasonable substantiation of compliance.
+We require our vendor partners to adhere to our Product Partner Code of Conduct (the “Product Partner Code of Conduct”), and other requirements.
+Our Product Partner Code of Conduct is designed to promote the principles of fair and ethical treatment of workers, compliance with all applicable local laws, rules and regulations, and transparency to allow for accountability and reasonable substantiation of compliance.

-Through our Vendor Code of Conduct as well as other requirements including our vendor operations manual, our vendors must agree to adhere to numerous workplace standards and principles, including compliance with laws and requirements relating to wages and compensation, the support of freedom of association, the prevention of unlawful discrimination and the promotion of the health, safety and dignity of people that work for vendors participating in our supply chain.
+Through our Product Partner Code of Conduct, as well as other requirements such as our vendor operations manual, our vendor partners must agree to adhere to numerous workplace standards and principles, including compliance with laws and requirements relating to wages and compensation, the support of freedom of association, the prevention of unlawful discrimination and the promotion of the health, safety and dignity of people that work for our partners participating in our supply chain.

-To monitor compliance of vendors with the Vendor Code of Conduct and other applicable requirements necessary to promote the production of safe products that meet RH’s standards in appropriate working conditions, we rely on our Social and Vendor Compliance Program and our Product Safety and Compliance Program.
+To monitor compliance of product partners with the Product Partner Code of Conduct and other applicable requirements necessary to promote the production of safe products that meet RH’s standards in appropriate working conditions, we rely on our Social and Product Partner Compliance Program and our Product Safety and Compliance Program.
 Both of these programs leverage third-party organizations in order to monitor that our vendors are adhering to our expected standards.

-We have partnered with international non-profit organizations including Fair Working Conditions, GoodWeave, and Label STEP, to monitor our third party vendors with respect to working conditions and compliance with labor standards.
-Our approach includes working with mission-minded organizations that can monitor our suppliers’ factories, workshops, and home based work, and can take other measures to support our vendors in complying with standards related to working conditions and responsible practices.
+We have partnered with international non-profit organizations including Fair Working Conditions (“FWC”), GoodWeave, and Label STEP, to monitor our third-party partners with respect to working conditions and compliance with labor standards.
+Our approach includes working with mission-minded organizations that can monitor our suppliers’ factories, workshops, and home based work, and can take other measures to support our product partners in complying with standards related to working conditions and responsible practices.
+Waterworks, through FWC, conducts audits in third-party factories where its products are manufactured to ensure compliance with labor standards.

-Our suppliers are expected to certify and acknowledge adherence to our Vendor Code of Conduct and other requirements which set forth numerous vendor obligations and rules related to compliance with applicable working conditions and other standards in support of responsible business practices.
-Vendors in our network must participate in our Social and Vendor Compliance Program, which authorizes us and our agents access to conduct inspections and audits of vendors’ facilities.
+Our suppliers are expected to acknowledge adherence to our Product Partner Code of Conduct and other requirements which set forth numerous vendor obligations and rules related to compliance with applicable working conditions and other standards in support of responsible business practices.
+Vendor Partners in our network must participate in our Social and Product Partner Compliance Program, which authorizes us and our agents access to conduct inspections and audits of vendors’ facilities.

 We have partnered with Benchmark International to monitor for products made with endangered plant species or plant species that are harvested illegally.
-Benchmark International is an accredited, independent auditing and testing lab with world-wide expertise in the areas of Lacey Act & EUTR compliance, TSCA compliance and wood testing.
+Benchmark International, LLC is an accredited, independent auditing and testing lab with world-wide expertise in the areas of the U.S. Lacey Act & EUTR/EUDR compliance, TSCA compliance and wood testing.

-In 2021, we partnered with Assent, an industry-leading supply chain data management company that enhances automation and accuracy when collecting, submitting or managing data related to ESG, product safety & compliance and vendor compliance.
-Assent has automated our processes such as vendor onboarding and other vendor compliance processes.
+RH and Waterworks continue to partner with Assent, an industry-leading supply chain data management company that enhances automation and accuracy when collecting, submitting or managing data related to Corporate Responsibility, product safety and compliance and vendor partner compliance.
+Assent has automated our processes such as vendor onboarding and other partner compliance processes.
+Assent has assisted us in achieving compliance with product regulatory requirements, including CA Proposition 65, EU RoHS, TSCA Restrictions, and EU Waste Framework.
+In addition, Waterworks has worked extensively to ensure all of its faucets, water dispensers, and pot fillers met NSF 61 certification standards by the required date.

 We have established guidelines around the use in our supply chain of conflict minerals (which we define to include columbite-tantalite (coltan), cassiterite, gold, wolframite, and their derivatives, which are limited to tantalum, tin and tungsten) sourced from central African countries to address concerns over the exploitation and trade of minerals that supports ongoing conflicts in the region.